Automatic Gratuity: What You Need to Know

 Cons of Automatic Gratuity

-While automatic gratuity can be helpful for ensuring adequate compensation after serving large parties, it can also bring about some challenges when it comes to your restaurant's bookkeeping.
-If you want to implement an auto gratuity policy in your establishment, be sure to familiarize yourself with the legislation regarding it in your state.
-Remember that automatic gratuity funds are taxed differently than tipped income for servers, and be sure to print your policy on your menu or somewhere else that is prominent to avoid confusion with customers.
+While automatic gratuity can help ensure adequate compensation after serving large parties, it can also bring about some challenges regarding your restaurant's bookkeeping.
+If you want to implement an auto gratuity policy in your establishment, familiarize yourself with the applicable legislation in your state.
+Remember that automatic gratuity funds are taxed differently than tipped income for servers, and print your policy on your menu or another prominent place to avoid confusion with customers.